techiediaries/techiediaries/_posts/2019/Angular/2019-09-16-angular-material-login-form-modal-dialog.md

 }
 ```

-You import the `MatDialog` service and inject it via your component's constructor and then you call the `open()` method of the injected instance to open the message modal.
+You use the [TypeScript `import` keyword](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/) to import the `MatDialog` service and inject it via your component's constructor and then you call the `open()` method of the injected instance to open the message modal.
 The method takes a `config` object with a `data` attribute that contains data that you need to pass to the dialog's component.

 ## Conclusion

-In this tutorial, you have created a simple login UI example with Angular 9, an HTML form, a Modal popup dialog and Angular Material 9.
+In this tutorial, you have created a simple [login UI example](https://www.techiediaries.com/angular/ionic-chat-ui-jwt-auth/) with Angular 9, an HTML form, a Modal popup dialog and Angular Material 9.